-- A. Except as otherwise provided under State law, Purchases of Commodities. er Services or Construction from a Single Source may be exempted from the Competitive Procurement and written Quotation requirements when the Procurement Management Department certifies in writing that: (1) the use is justified based on costs or interchangeability of parts, standardization, or compatibility factors; and (2) the use is recommended by the project architect, engineer, or affected Department Director. - B. Prior to the Single Source determination, the Solicitation for the Commodities, or Services or Construction shall be posted on the County website for a minimum of seven (7) at least fifteen (15) business days to verify that a Single Source determination is warranted. - C. Such Awards will be made within the authorized Procurement limits identified in Section 3.2 of this Ordinance.
-When a Purchase exceeds the threshold amount for Tier 3, the item will be placed on the agenda for Board approval and certification that the Vendor has been determined to be a Single Source. - D. The Procurement Management Department is authorized, after initial Single Source certification, to make additional Purchases from the Single Source Vendor for one year, or until contrary evidence is presented regarding Single Source eligibility, whichever period is less.
-The Single Source certification shall remain in effect for one year or for the term specified in the Single Source contract.
+- A. Except as otherwise provided under State law, Purchases of Commodities, Services or Construction from a Single Source may be exempted from the Competitive Procurement and written Quotation requirements when the Procurement Management Department certifies in writing that: (1) the use is justified based on costs or interchangeability of parts, standardization, or compatibility factors; and (2) the use is recommended by the project architect, engineer, or affected Department Director. - B. Prior to the Single Source determination, the Solicitation for the Commodities, Services or Construction shall be posted on the County website for at least fifteen (15) business days to verify that a Single Source determination is warranted. - C. Such Awards will be made within the authorized Procurement limits identified in Section 3.2 of this Ordinance.
+When a Purchase exceeds the threshold amount for Tier 3, the item will be placed on the agenda for Board approval and certification that the Vendor has been determined to be a Single Source. - D. The Single Source certification shall remain in effect for one year or for the term specified in the Single Source contract.
 Purchases made under the Single Source must not exceed the amount approved on the justification form.
 Any additional purchases will be subject to Single Source eligibility requirements and procurement thresholds.